-Rob has garnered his experiences working in various industries across Western Canada including forestry, heavy equipment sales, construction in both electrical industrial and specialty services and most recently in foundation construction for another Quanta Services company.
+Rob has garnered his experiences working in various industries across Western Canada including Oil & Gas, Forestry, Heavy Equipment Sales, Construction in both the Electrical Industrial and Specialty Services sectors, and most recently in Foundation Construction for another Quanta Services company.
 Throughout his career he has developed his leadership abilities in Finance, Accounting, IT, and Human Resources.

 Rob is a Certified Professional Accountant and received his designation in 2007.

 Rob attended Mount Royal College in Calgary, where he obtained his Accounting Diploma (honours) and Advanced Accounting Certificate.
-Prior to that he obtained his Bachelors of Physical Education at the University of Calgary.
+Prior to that he obtained his Bachelor of Physical Education at the University of Calgary.

-Patty joined Allteck in March 2013 with 26 years of experience spanning both the utility and financial services industries.
-She focuses on business process improvement and strategy.
-Patty worked at BC Hydro Construction Services for 6 years where she held the positions of Operations Manager and Construction Field Manager.
-Prior to working at BC Hydro, she spent 20 years working in financial services where she gained experience in project analysis, project management and product marketing.
-She also managed a client service area and led the team responsible for delivering services and solutions to corporate and individual clients.
+Patty joined Allteck in March 2013 and has accumulated 14 years of experience in the Utility Construction Industry.
+Prior to joining the team, Patty worked at BC Hydro Construction Services for six years where she held the positions of Operations Manager and Construction Field Manager.
+Earlier in her career she spent 20 years working in financial services where she gained experience in project analysis, project management, and product marketing.
+She also managed a client service area and led the team in delivering services and solutions to corporate and individual clients.

 Vice President of Operations

-Brad started his career in the electrical trade as an apprentice in 1994.
-After obtaining his Red Seal Certificate as an Electrician in 1998, he worked with a variety of Clients across British Columbia and Northern Alberta, developing a deep understanding of the electrical industry.
+Brad started his career in the Utility Industry as an Electrical Apprentice in 1994.
+After obtaining his Red Seal, Brad worked with a variety of Clients across British Columbia and Northern Alberta, developing a deep understanding of the Utility System works.

 Vice President Support Services